stormpath/stormpath.github.io/source/java/product-guide/index.markdown

     account.addGroup(group.getHref());
     account.addGroup(group.getName());

-In a similar way, to add a group membership from the Group, you need the account, its href, username or email.
+In a similar way, to add an account membership from the Group, you need the account, its href, username or email.
 The following calls are valid and equivalent:

     group.addAccount(account);
     group.addAccount(account.getHref());